Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

     reason: OperationsAPI will come from Resources
   - suppress: IntegerTypeMustHaveFormat
     from: deploymentScripts.json
-    reason: Tooling issue, default is int32, explictly mentioning the format as per doc, it still flags breaking change.
+    reason: Tooling issue, default is int32, explicitly mentioning the format as per doc, it still flags breaking change.
   - suppress: ResourceNameRestriction
     from: deploymentScripts.json
     reason: Pre-existing lint error.
 Not related to this version release.
 Will fix in the future.